Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

-     1. The live encoder or ingest source communicates to the [=publishing point=] /processing entity using the HTTP POST method as defined in the HTTP protocol [[!RFC2626]]
+     1. The live encoder or ingest source communicates to the [=publishing point=] /processing entity using the HTTP POST method as defined in the HTTP protocol [[!RFC7235]]
      2. The media ingest source SHOULD use HTTP over TLS [[!RFC2818]] to connect to the media processing entity
-     3. The live encoder/media source SHOULD repeatedly resolve the Hostname to adapt to changes in the IP to Hostname mapping such as for example by using the dynamic naming system DNS [[!RFC1035]] or any other system that is in place.
+     3. The ingest source SHOULD repeatedly resolve the Hostname to adapt to changes in the IP to Hostname mapping such as for example by using the dynamic naming system DNS [[!RFC1035]] or any other system that is in place.
-     4. The Live encoder media source MUST update the IP to hostname resolution respecting the TTL (time to live) from DNS query responses, this will enable better resillience to changes of the IP address in large scale deployments
+     4. The ingest source MUST update the IP to hostname resolution respecting the TTL (time to live) from DNS query responses, this will enable better resillience to changes of the IP address in large scale deployments